About the Brewery District, Columbus, Ohio

 Proximity to German Village

-German Village, especially its commercial area, is home to many great locally owned eateries, such as Schmidt’s Sausage Haus, which has been in the village for over 120 years.
-The restaurant is still family-operated and has been featured on a variety of television programs including Man vs. Food.
-Spanish style cuisine can be found at Barcelona, a restaurant which also features the work of local artists.
-A more casual dining experience can be found art Katzinger’s Delicatessen, famous for their sandwiches.
+German Village, especially its commercial area, is home to many great locally-owned eateries, such as Schmidt’s Sausage Haus, which has been in the village for over 120 years.
+The restaurant is still family-operated and has been featured on various television programs, including Man vs. Food.
+Spanish style cuisine can be found at Barcelona, a restaurant that also features the work of local artists.
+A more casual dining experience can be found at Katzinger’s Delicatessen, famous for its sandwiches.

-The Village also houses a number of fine retailers.
-Franklin Art Glass Studios is one of the nation’s largest makers of stained glass and displays the process for people to view.
-Other unique retailers in the area include a shop that specializes in European decorations, a bookstore that features 32 different rooms full of books, another bookstore styled like those found prior to the civil war, and a wine shop.
+The Village also houses several fine retailers.
+Franklin Art Glass Studios is one of the nation’s largest stained glass makers and displays the process for people to view.
+Other unique retailers in the area include a shop that specializes in European decorations, a bookstore that features 32 different rooms full of books, another bookstore styled like those found before the civil war, and a wine shop.
 The German Village is also home to Capital University, a private liberal arts and research university.

 Housing in the German Village is readily available, as manufacturing has been kept out of the area.
 The German style homes are close together and feature classic style choices.
-The lack of large front yards is made up for by easy access to local parks.
+Easy access to local parks is made up for the lack of large front yards.
 Schiller Park, which features the Huntington Gardens, has 23 acres of recreational facilities and wide open areas.
 An amphitheater is also located in the park and is used for free plays performed by the Actors’ Theatre of Columbus.

 Brewery District Location Benefits